On the Doppler distortion of the sea-wave spectra: General formula for spectrum in the presence of Doppler effect

-}{ } where $T$ is the period equal to $2\pi/\omega_0$.
-It is useful to take the average with respect to $t$ as the first step.
+where $T$ is the period equal to $2\pi/\omega_0$.
+It is useful to take the average value of this expression with respect to $t$ as the first step.
 Let us denote this factor to the part of the integral as $M$